 Independent Study

 Student attendance is counted in Independent Study entirely differently than for students on a comprehensive campus.
-If an Independent Study student satisfactorily completes a weekly assignment, he/she is credited with full attendance for that entire week.
+If an Independent Study student satisfactorily completes a weekly assignment, the student is credited with full attendance for that entire week.
 If, however, a student fails to submit their assignment or if the assignment is incomplete or unsatisfactory, they are marked absent-unexcused for that entire week.
 Physical presence at school DOES NOT constitute attendance.
 It should be noted that there are NO "excused absences" in Independent Study.

 A student in Independent Study is normally assigned work in one subject at a time, not the five or six that are assigned in the traditional program.
 Students have demonstrated over the years that they are more successful when they concentrate on one subject at a time.